memgraph/blog/2019-05-31-official-memgraph-drivers-are-out.md

 >>> conn.commit()
 ```

-## Using mgconsole
+### Using mgconsole

-Here's an example showing how to use Memgraph command line interface:
+Here's an example showing how to use the Memgraph command line interface:

 ```
 $ mgconsole --host 127.0.0.1 --port 7687 --use-ssl=false